golang/dep/FAQ.md

 >
 > This flexibility is important because it allows us to provide easy commands (e.g. dep ensure -update) that can manage an update process for you, within the constraints you specify, AND because it allows your project, when imported by someone else, to collaboratively specify the constraints for your own dependencies.
 -[@sdboyer in #281](https://github.com/golang/dep/issues/281#issuecomment-284118314)

+## When should I use dependencies, overrides, required, or ignored in the manifest?

+* Use `dependencies` to constrain a [direct dependency](#what-is-a-direct-or-transitive-dependency) to a specific branch, version range, revision, or specify an alternate source such as a fork.
+* Use `overrides` to constrain a [transitive dependency](#what-is-a-direct-or-transitive-dependency).
+See [How do I constrain a transitive dependency's version?](#how-do-i-constrain-a-transitive-dependencys-version) for more details on when each section applies.
+* Use `required` to explicitly add a dependency that is not imported directly or transitively, for example a development package used for code generation.
+* Use `ignored` to ignore a package and any of that package's unique dependencies.

 ## What is a direct or transitive dependency?
 * Direct dependencies are dependencies that are imported directly by your project: they appear in at least one import statement from your project.